 I wasn’t much enjoying my work OR my leisure time – but I didn’t know how to get out of the rut.
 So I turned to my Facebook friends and I turned to the lovely people I’ve met over the years via my newsletter, and told it straight.
 Explained how life was, how I was feeling – and asked for their advice.
-Not sympathy, or pity but hardcore advice, practical suggestions that would get me back on track and feeling like life was fun again.
+Not sympathy, or pity, but hardcore advice and practical suggestions that would get me back on track and feeling like life was fun again.

 I was blown away by the response I got, especially when people went out of their way to offer me practical help.
 I’ve done loads of things over the last five weeks and while nothing significant has shifted in life yet, I’m starting to feel much happier, more optimistic, more enthusiastic and much more like there is something big and exciting and fulfilling and satisfying just round the corner!